Skip to article frontmatterSkip to article content

 8.5.2Convergence

-In Demo 8.4.1, we tried to implement the GMRES idea using the Krylov matrix.
+In Example 8.4.1, we tried to implement the GMRES idea using the Krylov matrix.
 After some initial reduction in the norm of the residual, improvement stopped due to the poor conditioning of that matrix.
 We return to the linear system in that example now to show that a stable implementation based on the Arnoldi iteration continues to improve the residual nearly to machine precision.

 Thanks to Theorem 8.4.1, minimization of bAx\|\mathbf{b}-\mathbf{A}\mathbf{x}\| over Km+1\mathcal{K}_{m+1} includes minimization over the subset Km\mathcal{K}_m.
 Hence:

 Unfortunately, making other conclusive statements about the convergence of GMRES is not easy.
-Demo 8.5.1 shows the cleanest behavior: essentially, linear convergence down to the range of machine epsilon.
+Example 8.5.1 shows the cleanest behavior: essentially, linear convergence down to the range of machine epsilon.
 But it is possible for the convergence to go through phases of sublinear and superlinear convergence as well.
 There is a strong dependence on the eigenvalues of the matrix, a fact we address with more precision and detail in the next section.

 8.5.3Restarting